vincenttang1101/autoscript-dns-centos/Readme.md

-Auto Script for DNS Configuration on CentOS
+Auto Script for DNS Configuration on CentOS7